praveen-1999-dot/PRAVEEN_HIREMATH-STEPIN_EMB-C/1_Requirements/README.md

 -  User Friendly.

 ### Weakness
-- It's only applicable for the countries which are having having low temperature.
+- It's only applicable for cold countries.

 ### Opportunities
 - It can be implemented by replacing heater by air conditioners so that it will be helpful in all the countries.